jwharm/java-gi-generated-sources/README.md

-# java-gtk4
-Java language bindings for GTK4 and LibAdwaita

-**Please refer to the [java-gi](https://github.com/jwharm/java-gi) repository for more information about these bindings, where to download them and how to use them.**

-The files in this repository are a copy of the generated Java source files.
+The files in this repository are a copy of auto-generated Java source files.
 It is only used for reference purposes and not frequently updated.

+Please refer to the [java-gi](https://github.com/jwharm/java-gi) repository for more information about these files, where to download the complete release packages, and how to use them.